 Accurate data entry

 Manual data entry always leaves room for human error and requires meticulous double and triple checking to ensure accuracy.
-Automation swiftly removes the need for manual entry, saving your team valuable time and worry.
+Automation swiftly removes the need for manual entry, saving your team valuable time and hassle.

-With Tide, our platform is integrated with your accounting system so that you or your finance team don’t have to manually enter data.
+Tide’s platform is integrated with your accounting system so that you or your finance team don’t have to manually enter data.
 You can access our platform anytime, anywhere through a smart device and an active internet connection.